Rex Orange County

-Alexander James O'Connor (born 4 May 1998), known professionally as Rex Orange County, is an English singer, multi-instrumentalist and songwriter.
-O'Connor rose to prominence in 2017 following multiple features on Tyler, the Creator's Grammy-nominated album Flower Boy, including the single "Boredom".
-NPR Music journalist Zoë Jones has described O'Connor's music as "a bright blend of hip-hop, jazz, and bedroom pop”.
+Alexander James O'Connor (born 4 May 1998), known professionally as Rex Orange County, is a British singer, songwriter and multi-instrumentalist from Grayshott, England.
+NPR Music's Zoë Jones has described O'Connor's music as "a bright blend of hip-hop, jazz, and bedroom pop".

-Under the Rex Orange County moniker, O'Connor has released one mixtape, Bcos U Will Never B Free (2015), and three studio albums: Apricot Princess (2017), Pony (2019), and Who Cares?
-(2022).
-Both Pony and Who Cares? made the top 5 in the UK and US, and the latter topped the UK Albums Chart.
-O'Connor also released a live album, entitled Live at Radio City Music Hall, in 2020.
+Teaching himself how to produce his own music at the age of 16, he released his debut album, Bcos U Will Never B Free (2015), on Bandcamp and SoundCloud.
+O'Connor then released numerous solo singles throughout 2016 and 2017, including the Platinum-certified singles, "Sunflower" and "Best Friend", and then released his second album, Apricot Princess (2017).
+Tyler, the Creator collaborated with O'Connor on two songs from Tyler's fourth album, Flower Boy (2017), which caused O'Connor to rise in prominence, allowing him to sign with RCA Records.

+O'Connor released his third album, Pony (2019), lyrically exploring more personal topics and experimenting with different genres.
+The album became his first to enter the Billboard 200 in the United States, peaking at number 3 on the chart.
+His fourth studio album, Who Cares?
+(2022), topped the UK Albums Chart and peaked at number 5 on the Billboard 200.
+He released his fifth album, The Alexander Technique, in late 2024.

-Early life and name origin
+Early life

 Alexander James O'Connor was born on 4 May 1998, to Nina and Phil O'Connor, a professional sports photographer.
-He grew up in the village of Grayshott, Hampshire near Haslemere.
+He grew up in the village of Grayshott near Haslemere.
 O'Connor's interest in music began at a young age.
-At age 5, O'Connor joined the choir at the school where his mother worked.
+At age 5, O'Connor joined the choir at the school where his mother had worked.
 He became a drummer and later taught himself piano.

-The name Rex Orange County is based on a teacher-given nickname, "The OC", after his surname O'Connor.
+He attended the BRIT School.
+In school, he came up with the name, Rex Orange County, which was based on a teacher-given nickname, "The OC", after his surname O'Connor.